DataDog/integrations-core/sqlserver/README.md

 3. [Restart the Agent][3] to start sending SQL Server metrics to Datadog.

+#### Linux

+A few extra configuration steps are required to get the sqlserver integration running on a Linux host.

+1. Install am ODBC SQL Server Driver, for example the Microsoft ODBC Driver [18]
+2. Copy the `odbc.ini` and `odbcinst.ini` files into the `/opt/datadog-agent/embedded/etc` folder
+3. Configure the `conf.yaml` file to use the `odbc` connector and specify the proper driver as specified in the `odbcinst.ini file`.

 ### Validation

 [Run the Agent's `status` subcommand][4] and look for `sqlserver` under the Checks section.